eliasMel/sdk-ios/README.md

 Scanning for both physical beacons and virtual beacons will be paused.
 Once Location is turned back on, scanning for both physical beacons and virtual beacons will resume.
 Note that the ProxSee SDK must have monitoring enabled in order to receive events.

+**How long does it take the ProxSee SDK to confirm a check-out for a beacon?**

+- **Physical Beacons**: The time it takes the ProxSee SDK to confirm a check-out for a physical beacon depends on whether the application is in the background or the foreground.
+    - **Background**: A minimum of 20-25 seconds
+    - **Foreground**: 60-65 seconds
+- **Virtual Beacons**: As a general rule, the ProxSee SDK fetches the mobile device's location whenever the device is moved approximately 100 meters.
+Whenever the mobile device's location is updated, the ProxSee SDK checks to see if the updated location is within the boundary of a virtual beacon.
+If the location had previously been within the boundary of a virtual beacon but is no longer, a check-out is directly sent.
+Refer to the [Virtual Beacon](#virtual-beacon) section for more details.

+**How long does it take to for beacons that have just been installed to reach the ProxSee SDK?**

+- **Physical Beacons**: Once a beacon is installed, if the ProxSee SDK is detected and the mobile device is not nearby, the ProxSee SDK should directly detect it.
+Note, in the case where you are installing a beacon next to you while installing the ProxSee SDK, a tag and/or check-in may be missed depending on wehther the the installation of the ProxSee SDK or the detection of the beacon finishes first.
+- **Virtual Beacons**: Once a virtual beacon has been installed and you are not within its boundaries, any location event (e.g., moving the mobile device 100 meters) will update the data and allow the ProxSee SDK to detect it once the mobile device is within the boundary of the virtual beacon.
+Note, if you are installing the virtual beacon while within the boundary of the beacon while installing the ProxSee SDK, a tag and/or check-in may be missed depending on whether the installation of the ProxSee SDK or the detection of the virtual beacon finishes first.